NOBLE ROMAN’S CRAFT PIZZA & PUB CASE STUDY

 We’ve helped hundreds of brands succeed with their social media marketing efforts.
 Some have engaged us for one or two of our service offerings.
 Some have worked with us for a limited time campaign.
 Some have worked with us continuously (or off and on) for many years.

-We present this case study because it’s an example of a brand that has used all three of our primary service offerings—social media management, influencer marketing, and social ad management—for an extended period of time.
+We present this case study because it’s an award-winning program that’s an example of a brand using all three of our primary service offerings—social media management, influencer marketing, and social ad management—for an extended period of time.
 That, and we really like their pizza!

 BACKGROUND & CHALLENGE